vinitjoglekar/playground/_pages/markov_chains.md

 ### One-step transition probability matrix
-As mentioned above, or every possible state $i$, the probability of transitioning to every possible state is fixed and defined.
-These probability values can be put in to a matrix form for ease of mathematical manipulation.
-This matrix, called one-step transition probability matrix &mdash; because, it is the probability matrix for a single time-step &mdash; fully defines a given Markov process.
+As mentioned above, for every possible state $i$, the probability of transitioning to every possible state is fixed and defined.
+These probability values can be put in to a matrix form for ease of mathematical manipulation, and this matrix is called one-step transition probability matrix &mdash; because, it is the probability matrix for a single time-step.
+It fully defines the given Markov process.
 The matrix is defined as follows:

 <div align="center">
 $$ \begin{pmatrix}